eclipse-symphony/symphony/README.md

 ### Community meetings

-Every month we host a community call to showcase new features, review upcoming milestones, and engage in a Q&A. For community calls, anyone from the Symphony community can participate, present a topic, or host.
+Every month we host a community call to showcase new features, review upcoming milestones, and engage in a Q&A. For community calls, anyone from the Symphony community can participate or present a topic.
 All are welcome!

 You can always catch up offline by watching the recordings below.